Trusts

 Flexibility

 Using a Revocable Trust has many advantages, such as avoiding New York state court’s inflexible rules on settling estates.
-Also, it is usually easier to make amendments to a revocable trust than to a will.
+Also, it is usually easier to make amendments to a Revocable Trust than to a will.

 Avoidance of Probate

-Because probate can be costly and time consuming, the avoidance of probate is often cited as one of the primary benefits of a Revocable Trust.
-This may vary from one jurisdiction to the next.
+Because probate can be costly and time consuming, the avoidance of probate is often cited as one of the primary benefits of a Revocable Trust.This may vary from one jurisdiction to the next.
 For example, avoiding probate may be a significant benefit if you own real estate in more than one state, because you avoid multiple probate proceedings.
 Since each jurisdiction’s probate process is different, it is necessary to hire a local attorney in every state in which you own property, duplicating efforts and costs.
-A trust will eliminate multiple state probates.
+A Trust will eliminate multiple state probates.

 Availability to Assets at Death

-Lost or Destroyed Originals
+Lost or Destroyed Original Wills

-When offering a will for probate, the original will must be provided.
-Typically, an original must be produced at death.
-If a will cannot be located, it is presumed the Testator destroyed it with intent to cancel the distributions.
-Lost wills can cause family disputes and delays.
-Since Revocable Trusts are not probated multiple originals may be signed and be available to confirm what property was held in the trust and validate the instructions of the decedent, and their wishes for the distribution of the trust property.
-Having a Revocable Trust, therefore, may simplify the transfer of property at death if the original will cannot be located or has been destroyed.
+When offering a Will for probate after one passes, the original Will must be provided.Typically, an original must be produced at death.
+If a Will cannot be located, it is presumed the Testator destroyed it with intent to cancel the distributions.
+Lost Wills can cause family disputes and delays.
+Since Revocable Trusts are not probated, multiple originals may be signed and be available to establish what property was held in the Trust and will validate the instructions of the decedent and their wishes for the distribution of the Trust property.
+Having a Revocable Trust, therefore, may simplify the transfer of property at death if the original Will cannot be located or has been destroyed.

 No Interruption in Investment Management